AllianceCMS/AllianceCMS/axis/docs/Not-Your-Typical-CMS.md

 First, a user registers for the site.
 They can then create a Venue (if the main site admin allows it).
 A registered member can also request to be a member of a Venue (if the Venue admin allows it).

-Main site admins can install plugins, create links and permissions, and then allow Venues/Venue admins to have access to those plugins, links and permissions.
+Main site admins can install modules, create links and permissions, and then allow Venues/Venue admins to have access to those modules, links and permissions.

-The Venue admin can then have full control as to which plugins, links and permissions they would like to use, and they can even choose where plugin blocks are displayed (left side, right side, footer, etc...).
-As of right now the main content of a plugin is displayed in the center of the site.
+The Venue admin can then have full control as to which modules, links and permissions they would like to use, and they can even choose where module blocks are displayed (left side, right side, footer, etc...).
+As of right now the main content of a module is displayed in the center of the site.

 So there is major flexibility for both Main Site Admins and Venue Admins.
 AllianceCMS is also designed so that the entire site can be the community, or the main site is the glue that ties together many communities, made up of Venue creators/admins and Venue members.